yeikermate/preconfig-vector/README.md

     Handles errors robustly, retrying the configuration if it fails.

 Example Execution

+Manual Configuration Required

+Before running the script for the first time, you must manually edit the script to provide the following information:

+    Robot Name: The name of your Vector robot (robot_name).
+    Wire-pod IP: The IP address of your Wire-pod instance (ip_wirepod).
+    Robot Serial Number: The serial number of your Vector robot (serial_number).
+    MAC Address: The MAC address of your Vector robot (target_mac).

+Edit the following variables in the configure_vector.py script:

+python

+robot_name = "Your-Robot-Name"
+serial_number = "Your-Robot-Serial-Number"
+target_mac = "Your-Robot-MAC-Address"
+ip_wirepod = "Your-Wire-Pod-IP"

 To run the script from the Vector SDK root directory: